Symplicity/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 ```

 ### Comparison methods
-Consistenty is key here.
+Consistently is key here.
 The project should use one througout the code.
 In general stick to the short version.

 `is_int()` should be used instead of `is_integer()`.
 Use `is_writable()` instead of `is_writeable()`.